NaveenKumarGorantla/Movie-Actor-Prediction/README.md

 In this method we use the parameter which accepts the list of predicted names from feature_prediction method.
 We write all the predicted names into a new output text file by creating a new directory named output.

+Bugs:
+1. if we send empty train and test data then exceptions arise
+2. while running test cases last two lines of code at the bottom of page in unredactor.py file should be commented